An herb is that the green, leafy part of the plant. A spice can come from the basis, stem, seed, fruit, flower or bark of the tree or plant.

-Cooking with herbs and spices requires different methods.
-Herbs, whether they are fresh or dried are more delicate in flavor and constitution than spices.
+Herbs whether fresh or dried are more delicate in flavour and constitution than spices.
 First of all, herbs can be used fresh while spices are always used in their dried form.
 There are occasions when fresh herbs are preferred over dried herbs like in a basil pesto or using fresh parsley in a tabbouleh salad.
-While using dried herbs, it is usually optimal to add them towards the end of cooking to maximize their flavour.
+When using dried herbs it is usually optimal to add them towards the end of cooking to maximize their flavour.

-Of the hundreds of spices that might fill up our spice cupboards, there are only a small handful that can claim they have originated in the Western Hemisphere.
+Of the hundreds of spices that might fill up our spice cupboards, there are only small handfuls that can claim they have originated in the Western Hemisphere.
 Allspice from Jamaica, Vanilla Bean from Mexico and Chile Peppers from America are three of the most popular and most influential in kitchens around the world.
 The majority of spices we use today grow in more tropical or subtropical regions like the Mediterranean, Southeast Asia and India.

 Herbs while also popular throughout the tropical regions can be grown in more temperate and often arid climates and are found in abundance throughout North America, Mexico and Central America.